Govind-2002/Face_matcher/README.md

 ## 🧠 Team Name & Member

 **Team Name**: Mnitian\_Coder
 **Team Member**: Govind Ram Mali

 ---

 ## 🎯 Problem Statement / Objective

-Build an app that can compare faces across two or more images and identify which faces match and which are different.
+Build an app that can compare faces across three or more images and identify which faces match and which ones are different.
+You’ll design a tool that detects faces, analyzes them, and highlights duplicates or unique individuals between photos
-The system should:

-* Detect faces in each image.
-* Compare facial features using deep learning.
-* Assign unique IDs to individuals.
-* Highlight duplicates or unique individuals across all photos.
-* Generate annotated images and a downloadable match report.

 ---